eoureo/obsidian-runjs/README.md

 - **Coding**: When developing other plugins, the code can be used directly without modification.

-## How to get code

-Modify the code to suit your environment.
-Settings that usually need to be changed are at the top of the code.

-- **Codes of RunJS**: You can see some useful code in [Discussions - Codes of RunJS](https://github.com/eoureo/obsidian-runjs/discussions/categories/codes-of-runjs).
-I'll keep posting the codes here.
-- **Codes Share**: Please share and introduce your code to [Discussions - Codes Share](https://github.com/eoureo/obsidian-runjs/discussions/categories/codes-share).

-**⚠️ Caution**:
-*Codes can do the same thing as other plugins.
-So bad code can potentially disrupt Obsidian or corrupt notes.
-It is important to ensure that the code is safe before executing it.*

 ## Start - Hello, World!

+JavaScript codeblock(js, javascript) must have the following directive format to be recognized as code in RunJS.

+- RunJS:"name"
+- RunJS:"group/name"
+- RunJS:{n:"name"}
+- RunJS:{n:"group/name",t:"s"}

+If your code is in a .js file (executable) or .mjs file (module), you can simply put it in the RunJS scripts folder without any directives.

 ````markdown
 ```js RunJS:"Test/Hello, World!"